 Therefore, lifting a suitcase from the floor, or lifting up the foot of your bed to vacuum.

-Any time you are lifting dead weight off of the floor, this is a deadlift.
+Any time you are lifting a dead weight off of the floor, this is a dead lift or deadlift.

 Modern Man Does Not Lift Much